saverymax/selective_indexing/README.md

 ### For NCBI usage
 To run BmCS
 ```
-BmCS /path/to/cnn/weights.hdf5 /path/to/model.joblib --predict-all --path path/to/some_citations.xml
+BmCS /path/to/cnn/weights.hdf5 /path/to/model.joblib --path path/to/some_citations.xml
 ```
 For example, if sample_citations.xml is in your current directory and the models are in a models diretory
 ```
-BmCS ./models/model_CNN_weights.hdf5 ./models/ensemble.joblib --predict-all --path sample_citations.xml
+BmCS ./models/model_CNN_weights.hdf5 ./models/ensemble.joblib --path sample_citations.xml
 ```
 This will generate a set of predictions for the citations in sample_citations.xml.
-The --predict-all option is required for NCBI usage.

 The prediction results can be found in the citation_predictions_YYYY-DD-MM.txt output file, which will be saved in your current directory, unless otherwise specified.